BookOps-CAT/naxos-reconcile/README.md

 Reviews output of record searches and URL checks and prints review.

 #### Options
-`-f`, `--file`: File to review.
-Multiple files can be reviewed with each separated by `-f` flag
+`-f`, `--file`: File to review

 #### Process
-1) Review results of API queries and url checks for file(s).
+1) Review results of API queries and url checks for file.
 Prints a total count and percentage of records with:
     - At least one match on CID in OCLC
     - Match on CID to same OCLC record in Sierra (if the input file contains data from Sierra, ie. `records_to_check.csv` or `sample_to_check.csv`)
     - Live URLs